manpagez: man pages & more

 removed unless --keep was specified.
 The source file is never removed

-if the output is written to standard output.
+if the output is written to standard output or if an error occurs.

 Sending SIGINFO or SIGUSR1 to the xz process makes it print progress